Chapter 8.10

 (3) The City shall, in all cases, be immune and not liable for any payments to the developer if the payback agreement is determined to be unenforceable or if the City is not able to collect from future developers.
 At the time a payback agreement is entered into with a developer, the City shall record a notice against the benefited property with the county recorder’s office, which notice shall inform the benefited landowners that at such time as they develop the benefited property they will be required to pay for a portion of the improvements previously installed.

-(4) The payback agreement shall not confer a benefit upon any third party and shall be in a form approved by the City Administrator or his designee.
+(4) The payback agreement shall not confer a benefit upon any third party and shall be in a form approved by the City Manager or designee.
 The responsibility for payment of the required improvements or facilities shall rest entirely with the developer.

 (5) The payback agreement shall expire 10 years from the date of the payback agreement or at such time as the developer has recovered the costs specified in the payback agreement, whichever comes first.